Department of Art and Art History

 Information, Announcements, and Sessions

 If in any semester curricular opportunities or changes are relevant to all majors and minors in either programmatic area of the department, students receive an advisory announcement with relevant details via the art and art history majors' listserv.
 When issues are larger than can be accommodated by electronic communication, general advising sessions are scheduled prior to registration.
 Students are strongly encouraged to attend such sessions since questions of collective relevance often arise.
-Basic details are also posted on the majors' Sakai site.
+Basic details are also posted on the majors' Canvas site.

 Additionally, special information sessions are held periodically to guide students on awards, study abroad, internships, and research opportunities (especially the Summer Undergraduate Research Fellowships).
-These sessions are announced via the majors' listserv and on the majors' Sakai site, as well as by posters in the Hanes Art Center and Art Lab.
+These sessions are announced via the majors' listserv and on the majors' Canvas site, as well as by posters in the Hanes Art Center and Art Lab.

 Course Enrollment and Audit Policies